Evaluation of Model-Based PM$_{2.5}$ Estimates for Exposure Assessment During Wildfire Smoke Episodes in the Western U.S: Results

 \subsection{Summary Statistics}

 Table \ref{tab: main-summary} shows how the smoke monitor observations not only tend to have higher PM$_{2.5}$ values than either of the model estimates, but also have higher standard deviations, in each of the three levels of PM$_{2.5}$.
-Between the two models, the Reid estimates have higher summary statistics than the Di estimates, putting their values closer to those of the smoke monitor summary statistics.
+These patterns become more pronounced as the level of PM$_{2.5}$ increases.
+Between the two models, the Reid estimates have higher summary statistics than the Di estimates, putting their values closer to those of the smoke monitor summary statistics (the exception to the latter is first quartile overall PM$_{2.5}$).

-Table S1 provides the mean and standard deviation stratified by state of the smoke monitor observations and model estimates, in each of the three levels of PM$_{2.5}$.
-As in Table \ref{tab: main-summary}, the mean smoke monitor observations are higher than the mean estimates from either model, and the standard deviations tend to be higher as well.
-For the most part, the mean Reid estimates are higher than the mean Di estimates.
-The exception is Montana, where the mean Di estimates are slightly higher than the mean Reid estimates at each level of PM$_{2.5}$.
-A final observation is that the discrepancy between the smoke monitor and model means tends to be lower for states with more smoke monitor observations.
-This could simply be due to more relatively-low concentrations (which are easier for the models to predict) being measured in those states.
-(Note that the ranking of the states based on the amount of data they had to train on is not necessarily the same as the ranking based on the amount of data for each state in the smoke monitor dataset.)
+When we consider the mean and standard deviation stratified by state of the smoke monitor observations and model estimates (Table S1), similarly to Table \ref{tab: main-summary}, the mean smoke monitor observations tend to be higher than the mean estimates from either model (universally for medium and high levels of PM$_{2.5}$), and the standard deviations tend to be higher as well.
+For the most part, the mean Reid estimates are substantially higher than the mean Di estimates.
+The only exceptions to this where the Di mean is more than 1$\mu g/m^3$ higher than the Reid mean are Montana's high PM$_{2.5}$ (Di = 48$\mu g/m^3$ vs Reid = 41$\mu g/m^3$) and overall PM$_{2.5}$ (Di = 10$\mu g/m^3$ vs Reid = 8$\mu g/m^3$) and Wyoming's high PM$_{2.5}$ (Di = 29$\mu g/m^3$ vs Reid = 26$\mu g/m^3$).